 If you really want to pay employees estimated amounts in advance and adjust their pays later, then that’s fine.
 When you come to do the catch-up you should create a new pay code called something like ‘Advance Pay Correction’ as gross earnings, and add this to the employee’s subsequent pay with the positive or negative adjustment hours to adjust for any difference between the hours you paid them for and what they actually worked.

-Similarly the Pay Leave report (that you should always run when there are public holidays to confirm how employees’ entitlements have been calculated) will not show any details for employees where the holiday has been Mondayised until the pay containing that Monday / Tuesday has been run.
+Once you’ve created the pay you should download the Pay Leave report (that you should always run when there are public holidays or other leave to confirm how employees’ entitlements have been calculated), which will show you how FlexiTime has worked out the public holiday for each employee.

 Help!
 How can I get hold of FlexiTime Support over Christmas?

-We’ll be turning off the phones at midday on the 23rd, and you’ll be able to call us again on Wednesday 4 January.
-Between those dates we will be monitoring emailed support requests, so if you have an issue please contact email@example.com.
-Replies will be a little slower than usual, so we appreciate your patience while we enjoy our eggnog!
+We’ll be turning off the phones at midday on the 22nd, and you’ll be able to call us again on Wednesday 3 January.
+Between those dates we will be monitoring emailed support requests, so if you need help please contact email@example.com.

 Wishing you all a Merry Christmas and a very Happy New Year from the FlexiTime Team.